 Will My Coworker Lose Their Job?

+They could.
 This depends on a number of factors.
 What is your coworkers current standing in the company?
 Have there been repeated absences, poor performance, or tardiness?
 Is your co-worker a contractor or “at-will” worker?
 If your coworker is only part time or has been with the company less than one year, they can be at risk for losing their job.
 The ADA and FMLA do NOT provide any special protection to individuals whose alcohol addiction is affecting job performance or is in violation of company policies.
 However, if the colleague who needs help with alcohol addiction meets the terms and conditions of FMLA and ADA, he or she cannot be terminated for going into alcohol addiction treatment.

 Government Protections for Employees Going to Rehab

 The United States federal government has specific protections in place that make it so anyone who enters a treatment facility for drug or alcohol addiction is automatically protected against job loss.
 The acts that protect you are the Americans With Disabilities Act and the Family and Medical Leave Act (FMLA).

 The FMLA sets requirements for employers to allow you to take sick leave.
 Since addiction is a disease, employers must treat it the same way as any other illness.
 Inpatient addiction treatment typically takes 30 days.
 All businesses, federal agencies, and government agencies must provide 12 weeks of unpaid sick leave for their employees.
 However, there are some requirements that must be met first.

 “Your company must allow you to have up to 12 weeks of paid leave for addiction treatment.” – FMLA